- Rename VMs — Rename VMs to group or sort some of the columns in the tree view.

 - Set Values for Custom Attributes — Provide extra information about a service in an attribute set up by your system administrator.

-- Assign Ownership — Manage the owners of a service.
+- Set Ownership — Manage the owners of a service.

 - Set Service Expiry Dates — Specify the date when a service is no longer required.